This vegan buttermilk battered and crispy fried tofu sandwich is crispy on the outside. Served with a creamy sauce, it’s perfect for lunch or dinner.

 What about fried tofu?
 It may not hit you but give it a chance.

 Imagine a buttermilk batter breaded, crispy fillet on a sandwich with a creamy mayo sauce.
-Sounds vegan, right?
+Sounds amazing, right?

 If you’re skeptical, I get you.
 It does sound unrealistic.

-But skeptics rejoice, but this fried tofu sandwich is all that and more!
+But skeptics rejoice, because this crispy fried tofu sandwich is all that and more!
 Transform a block of tofu into the crispiest sandwich with all the right flavors!